 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 We leave our Florida house in the summer for 6 months.
 We remove the refrigerator water filter.
 Can we use that same filter when we get back? if so, how do I store the filter and what should I do with the filter before and after?

 Why do you remove it? we leave ours in year around, even in our farm house.
-Are you turning off the electric as well and removing it so mold doesn't get in it?

 As long as you clean it and unplug the unit, you should be fine.

 I have "inherited" with the purchase of a house, a Kitchenaid refrigerator, model KSRS25QAWH01.
 It needs a water filter; there is none in place currently.
 On my other refrigerators the water filter is inside the unit, but this line is accessible only in the front of the unit behind the grille where the condenser coils are.

 I do have literature for this model (guessing it is 15 years old) and it recommends a filter called a MICRON 5.
 When I google it, nothing comes up.
 Is there perhaps anyone out there who knows if I can put another filter on this model and if so which one?
 Thanks.